 - Ordained Clergy acting as a faith advisor are confidential resources.

 CAPS staff and Clergy members will maintain confidentiality when acting under the scope of their licensure, professional ethics, and/or professional credentials, except in extreme cases of immediacy of threat or danger, or abuse of a minor/elder/person with a disability, or when to disclose by law or court order.

 Deputy Title IX Coordinator: Katrina "Trina" Garry

 Katrina "Trina" Garry joined the Title IX team and USF in April 2021.
 Trina come to USF after three years at Yale University working in the Yale College Dean's Office as a Student Affairs Associate.
 At Yale, her work was based in the Office of Gender and Campus Culture and the Alcohol and Other Drugs Harm Reduction Initiative.
 Trina helped manage the Communication and Consent Educator program, a group of students working to foster a more positive social and sexual climate on campus through workshops, interventions, and peer support.
 Some highlights from Yale include Take Back the Night programming, running workshops with every athletic team annually for NCAA compliance, and supporting Restorative Justice initiatives on campus.
 Trina hopes to continue all of this work with the Title IX Office at USF.
-Trina earned her BA at Yale, and is currently pursuing her M.s.Ed in Higher Education at the University of Pennsylvania's Graduate School of Education.
+Trina earned her BA at Yale, and her M.s.Ed in Higher Education at the University of Pennsylvania's Graduate School of Education.
 During her time as an undergraduate at Yale, Trina ran cross county and track and field.
-In her free time, Trina enjoys running the the park, reading, surfing, and is looking forward to discovering the best ice cream in San Francisco!
+In her free time, Trina enjoys running the the park, reading, surfing, and eating ice cream!